How to set up file sharing on Windows 10

 - Beneath the Group or user names box, click Add....

-- Type the name of the user account you wish to grant the permissions to, then click Check Names.
+- Type the name of the user account you want to add into the big white text box at the bottom of the window, then click Check Names to the right of the box.

-- If the user exists on the computer, then you should see it appear with a path as shown here.
-Click OK to finish adding the user's permissions.
+- If the user exists on the computer, then you will see it appear with a path as shown above.
+Click OK to finish adding the user.

-- Our example now shows Martin has permission to Change the shared folder, as well as Read its' contents.
+- Our example now shows Adrian has permission to Change the shared folder, as well as Read the contents.
 Click OK to close this window.

 Create or join a HomeGroup